sindresorhus/eslint-plugin-unicorn/docs/rules/filename-case.md

 # Enforce a case style for filenames

-Enforces all linted files to have their names in a certain case style.
+Enforces all linted files to have their names in a certain case style with the exception of `index.js`.
 Default is `kebabCase`.

 ### `kebabCase`